 Topping

-- ¼ cup powdered sugar (also called confectioners’ sugar) optional, for dusting
+- ¼ cup powdered sugar (optional, for decorating)

 Instructions

 - Preheat the oven to 350°F. Place the oven rack in the bottom third of the oven.
-Generously grease a Bundt pan or large (approximately 12 inch) loaf pan with butter.
+Generously grease a Bundt pan or large round cake pan with butter.

 - In a large mixing bowl with an electric hand whisk, or in a stand mixer with a paddle attachment, beat the softened butter, granulated sugar, and salt together on a medium speed, until it’s pale, smooth, and creamy after 2 to 3 minutes.